DrDougB/Starlink_G4-26/SOAP movies/readme.txt

-Location to upload movies created by Aerospace's Satellite Orbital Analysis Program (SOAP)
+This was intended to be the location to upload movies created by Aerospace's Satellite Orbital Analysis Program (SOAP).
+However, GitHub is restricted to files less than 25 MB, which is an issue.
+I'll identify a different location on line where I can reliably store them and will provide a URL to that location in the file when I have found a suitable longterm storage location.